UmarAdam9/JavaScript-2D-game-dev-Library/README.md

 All the functions are implemented in the Library.js file.

-The loop.js file contains the loop() function that is called everyframe so make sure to add all of the drawing code there.
+The loop.js file contains the loop() function that is called every frame so make sure to add all of the drawing code there.